Understanding the Recordable Aspect

 Scope names can be declaratively defined using the RecordingScopeAttribute custom attribute, or programmatically using the Recorder.OpenScope(String, RecordingScopeOption) method.
 To learn more about operation names, see Customizing Undo/Redo Operation Names.

 Atomic scopes are scopes whose changes are automatically rolled back when it does not complete successfully, typically when an exception occurs.
 The rollback is implemented using the undo mechanism.
-Atomic scopes are a similar concept than transactions, but multi-threading is not taken into account.
+Atomic scopes are a concept similar to transactions, but multithreading is not taken into account.
 Therefore, other threads may see changes that have not been "committed", because the Recordable\ pattern does not have a notion of transaction isolation.

 Atomic scopes cause composite operations to have a tree structure.
 However, the concept of atomic structure does not surface to the users.
 Therefore, from a user's perspective, the UndoOperations and RedoOperations collections still present linear lists of logical operations.